How do you write a new year’s resolution? What makes the right new year’s resolution?

 The Origins of New Year’s Resolutions

-Mind if we talk a minute to discuss the history of new year’s resolutions?
+Mind if we talk for a minute to discuss the history of new year’s resolutions?
 It’s relevant, promise!

 Over 4,000 years ago, when the new year started in mid-March, the ancient Babylonians made new year’s resolutions to the gods.
 For them, keeping their promises to repay debts and return anything they borrowed would bring them favor and blessings in the new year.